Elisabeth Dorothea of Saxe-Gotha-Altenburg

-Elisabeth Dorothea of Saxe-Gotha-Altenburg (8 January 1640 – 24 August 1709), was a German regent.
-She was Landgravine of Hesse-Darmstadt by marriage to Louis VI, Landgrave of Hesse-Darmstadt, and Regent of Hesse-Darmstadt during the minority of her son from 1678 to 1688.
+Elisabeth Dorothea of Saxe-Gotha-Altenburg (8 January 1640 – 24 August 1709) was a German regent.
+She was a Landgravine of Hesse-Darmstadt by her marriage to Louis VI, Landgrave of Hesse-Darmstadt and Regent of Hesse-Darmstadt during the minority of her son from 1678 to 1688.

 Early life

 Elisabeth Dorothea was the eldest daughter and eldest surviving child of Ernest I, Duke of Saxe-Gotha and Elisabeth Sophie, the only daughter of John Philip, Duke of Saxe-Altenburg.

 Six years after her marriage, her father inherited the Duchy of Saxe-Altenburg and assumed new arms and titles.

 Landgravine

 On 5 December 1666, Elisabeth Dorothea married Louis VI, Landgrave of Hesse-Darmstadt at Schloss Friedenstein at Gotha.
-The groom was a close friend of her brother Prince Frederick and a widowed father of six children.
-She bore her husband eight further children, two daughters and six sons; one died in infancy and another was killed in battle ten months before her own death.
+The groom was a close friend of her brother Prince Frederick and a widowed father of six children who had lost his first wife just under a year and a half before.
+Elisabeth Dorothea bore her husband eight further children, two daughters and six sons, in just 11 years; one died in infancy, and another was killed in battle ten months before her own death.

 Landgrave Louis VI died on 24 April 1678 and was succeeded by the eldest son of his first marriage, Louis VII, who reigned only 18 weeks and 4 days before dying of dysentery on 31 August 1678 in Gotha.